HL7/CDA-ccda/input/pagecontent/supportingguidance.md

 The C-CDA Goal Observation entry template is designed to represent three different types of goals: patient goals, provider goals, and shared goals.
 The semantics to indicate if a goal is a patient, provider, or shared goal is represented in the author structure of the entry.
-The [Progress Toward Goal observation](StructureDefinition-ProgressTowardGoalObservation.html)is designed to sit inside the Goal and Outcome Observations to track the progress towards reaching a goal.
+The [Progress Toward Goal observation](StructureDefinition-ProgressTowardGoalObservation.html) is designed to sit inside the Goal and Outcome Observations to track the progress towards reaching a goal.

 ##### Goal Observation